pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 }
 ```

-To get a reference to the controller, we’ll add its descriptor to the “_dependencyResolver” with a name of “controller”.
+To get a reference to the controller, we'll add its descriptor to the "_dependencyResolver" with a name of "controller".

 ```cs
 public HelloWorldRestService(){